 The Psychology of Human Misjudgment — The Psychology of Human Misjudgment is considered the magnum opus on why we behave the way we do.

-A Lesson on Elementary Worldly Wisdom As It Relates To Investment Management & Business — Charlie describes his thoughts on how to invest, but only after going through a detailed list of useful mental models fundamental to understanding the world before you learn to invest.
+A Lesson on Elementary Worldly Wisdom As It Relates To Investment Management & Business — Charlie describes his thoughts on investing, but only after going through a detailed list of useful mental models fundamental to understanding the world before you learn to invest.

 Academic Economics — Strengths and Weaknesses, after Considering Interdisciplinary Needs – Economics has often been the Queen of the social sciences.
 And yet, it’s still not very good.
-Charlie diagnoses its strengths and weaknesses, and offers some ways it could improve.
+Charlie diagnoses its strengths and weaknesses and offers ways to improve.

 Suggested Readings on Charlie Munger

 The Munger Operating System: How to Live a Life that Really Works — In 2007, Munger gave a speech to USC about how to live an effective life.
 We call it the Munger Operating System for life.

 Charlie Munger on Mental Models – Our complete list of the world’s most useful Big Ideas, inspired by Charlie himself.